zhangzhao4444/openevolve/README.md

 ### Quick Start

-We use the OpenAI SDK, so you can use any LLM or provider that supports an OpenAI compatible API.
-Just set the `OPENAI_API_KEY` environment variable and update the `api_base` in config.yaml if you are using a provider other than OpenAI.
+We use the OpenAI SDK, so you can use DeepSeek (default) or any LLM/provider that supports an OpenAI-compatible API.
+Set the `DEEPSEEK_API_KEY` (or `OPENAI_API_KEY` for OpenAI) environment variable and update the `api_base` in config.yaml if you are using a provider other than DeepSeek.
 For local models, you can use an inference server like [optillm](https://github.com/codelion/optillm).

 ```python